Buryats: Relationship with nature

-The Buryat national tradition is ecological by origin in that the religious and mythological ideas of the Buryat people have been based on a theology of nature.
-The environment has traditionally been deeply respected by Buryats due to the nomadic way of life and religious culture.
-The harsh climatic conditions of the region have in turn created a fragile balance between humans, society and the environment itself.
-This has led to a delicate approach to nature, oriented not towards its conquest but rather towards a harmonious interaction and equal partnership with it.
-A synthesis of Buddhism and traditional beliefs that formed a system of ecological traditions has thus constituted a major attribute of Buryat eco-culture.
+Buryat national tradition is ecological in origin, as the religious and mythological ideas of the Buryat people are grounded in a theology of nature.
+The environment has traditionally been deeply respected by the Buryats owing to their nomadic way of life and religious culture.
+The harsh climatic conditions of the region have in turn created a fragile balance among humans, society and the environment itself.
+This has led to a delicate approach to nature, oriented not towards its conquest but rather towards harmonious interaction and equal partnership.
+A synthesis of Buddhism and traditional beliefs that formed a system of ecological traditions has thus become a major attribute of Buryat eco‑culture.

 Kinship and marriage

-Prior to the arrival of the Russians, Buryats lived in semi-nomadic groups scattered across the steppes.
-Kinship was immensely important in Buryat society, both in spiritual and social terms.
-All Buryats traced their lineage to a single mythical individual, with the particular ancestor varying based upon geographical region.
-Kinship also determined proximity, as neighbours were nearly always related.
-Groups of relatives that inhabited the same grazing land organized themselves into clans based on genealogy.
-While coalitions between clans did occur, they were infrequent and often relied on looser interpretations of kinship and relations.
+Prior to the Russian advance, the Buryats lived in semi‑nomadic groups scattered across the steppes.
+Kinship was of paramount importance in Buryat society, both in spiritual and in social terms.
+All Buryats traced their lineage to a single mythical figure, although the particular ancestor varied according to geographical region.
+Kinship also determined physical proximity, since neighbours were almost invariably related.
+Groups of relatives who occupied the same pastureland organised themselves into clans on the basis of genealogy.
+Although coalitions between clans did occur, they were infrequent and commonly rested on looser interpretations of kinship and affinity.

-Marriage was arranged by the family, at times occurring as early as one to two years old.
-A unique aspect of traditional Buryat marriage was the kalym, an exchange that combined both bride wealth and a dowry.
-Kalym involved a husband exchanging an agreed number of head of cattle for his bride, while the bride's family would provide dowry in the form of a yurt and other essential household goods.
-If a husband did not have enough cattle, a period of bride service would be arranged.
-Polygamy was permitted, however only men of extreme wealth could afford the price of multiple wives.
-Marriage ceremonies involved rituals such as the bride stoking the fire in the grooms tent with three pieces of fat, and sprinkling fat upon the clothing of the groom's father.
+Marriages were arranged by the family, sometimes when the parties were as young as one or two years of age.
+A distinctive feature of traditional Buryat marriage was the kalym, an exchange that embraced both bride‑wealth and a dowry.
+In the kalym arrangement, a husband delivered an agreed number of cattle in return for his bride, while the bride's kin furnished a dowry consisting of a yurt and the other essential household goods.
+If the prospective husband lacked sufficient cattle, a period of bride service would be set.
+Polygamy was permitted, but only men of considerable wealth could meet the cost of multiple wives.
+The marriage ceremony included rituals such as the bride stoking the fire in the groom's tent with three lumps of fat and sprinkling fat on the clothing of the groom's father.

-The arrival of the Russians saw drastic changes to the way kalym system worked.
-Money became a significant part of the exchange.
-Over time, the price of a bride significantly increased to the point where "in the 1890s, bride price involved '400 to 600 rubles' in addition to 86–107 head of livestock, when 70 years earlier only the wealthiest Western Buryats gave 100 heads (of cattle)."
-As the situation worsened, many men engaged in multi-year work contracts with wealthy herd-owners under the promise their employer would aid them in gaining a wife.
-Later on, the kalym system fell out of favour, and was replaced by marriages arrangements based upon courtship and romantic feelings.
+The arrival of the Russians brought a radical transformation of the kalym system.
+Money became a prominent element of the exchange.
+As time passed, the price of a bride rose steeply, so that "in the 1890s, bride price involved '400 to 600 rubles' in addition to 86–107 head of livestock, when seventy years earlier only the wealthiest Western Buryats gave 100 head (of cattle)."
+As the burden grew heavier, many men entered multi‑year work contracts with wealthy herd‑owners, who in return undertook to help them obtain a wife.
+Subsequently, the kalym system fell into decline and was replaced by marriages founded on courtship and romantic attachment.